 A. Deliver products in original factory packaging, bearing identification of product, manufacturer and batch/lot number.
 Installer to keep the labels for traceability of product for the duration of the contract.

-B. Handle and store products in location to prevent damaging and soiling.
+B. Store insulating concrete form system units off ground in ventilated and protected manner to prevent damage and deterioration from moisture.

 C. Ensure that UV protection is provided for material, should on-site storage